TalonSwordNo1/AlexGallery/README.md

 # Overview

-AlexGallery is a application of images gallery and image editor which explore local images and photos and edit them. actually AlexGallery is a web application, because it is built by pure html. but it is wrap by [nw](https://github.com/nwjs/nw.js), so it became a desktop application!
+AlexGallery is an application of images gallery and image editor which explore local images and photos and edit them. actually AlexGallery is a web application, because it is built by pure html. but it is wrap by [nw](https://github.com/nwjs/nw.js), so it became a desktop application!